All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 During Treatment

 Most GLP-1 medications follow a gradual dose-escalation schedule over several weeks.
 This slow approach reduces side effects.
-You will check in with your physician regularly to monitor progress, adjust dosing, and review bloodwork.
+You'll check in with your physician regularly to monitor progress, adjust dosing, and review bloodwork.

 What You Will Feel